 Monthly data on employment, unemployment and economic inactivity.

-The employment rate in Wales was 73.6%.
-This is 0.4 percentage points up on the quarter and 0.6 percentage points down on the year.
+The employment rate in Wales was 73.7%.
+This is down 0.5 percentage points on the quarter and up slightly on the year.

 The UK employment rate was 75.9%, the joint highest rate since February to April 2020.
-This is up slightly on the quarter and down 1.0 percentage points on the year.
+This is up 0.4 percentage points on the quarter and up 1.1 percentage points on the year.
 This is the joint largest annual increase since November to January 2015.

-The UK unemployment rate was 4.8%.
-This is 0.2 percentage points down on the quarter and 0.7 percentage points up on the year.
+The UK unemployment rate was 3.8%.
+This is down slightly on the quarter and down 1.1 percentage points on the year.

 Economic inactivity rate

 The economic inactivity rate in Wales was 23.4%.
-This is 0.4 percentage points up on the quarter and 0.4 percentage points down on the year.
+This is down slightly over the quarter and up slightly on the year.

 Monthly paid employees and earnings from Pay As You Earn Real Time Information